pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum2.md

 I mean, stopped means the **transactions will be reverted**, since they are **atomic**.

 student3: How long would the longest be that it could run?

-I would not say, I think it's based on the...
+Ivan: I think it's based on the...
-Every block has a maximum size limit, so basically the amount of gas you can pay, so if your transaction will not fit inside the port, it will be eventually reverted.
+Every block has a maximum size limit, so basically the amount of gas you can pay, so if your transaction will not fit inside the block, it will be eventually reverted.

-And if a transaction is reverted, do you get back the gas fee or is it lost?
+student3: And if a transaction is reverted, do you get back the gas fee or is it lost?

-It's lost.
+Ivan: No, it's lost.

-It's still lost.
+student3: It's still lost.

-Yeah, so basically you lose the money.
+Ivan: Yeah, so basically you lose the money.

+## slide: Smart Contracts: Opcodes

 Okay.
-So, now that you saw what the smart contract is, like, being that this smart contract is actually compiled to By-Port, you...
+So, now that you saw what the smart contract is, and I explain you that this smart contract in Solidity is compiled to bytecode, you...
-I just generated this image to basically give you a visual explanation what's a By-Port and what's an Up-Code.
+I just generated this image to basically give you a **visual explanation** what's a **bytecode** and what's an **opcode**.
-Because on a lower level, I mean, when you write this smart contract in the street, you write it by functions and payment everything, but on a compiler level, we execute this By-Port.
+Because on a lower level, I mean, when you write a smart contract in Solidity, you write it by functions and variables and everything, but on a compiler level, we execute these bytecodes.
-And these By-Ports are basically a version of the Up-Codes, and the Up-Codes are basically those operations where we need to pay gas fees.
+And these bytecodes are basically a version of the opcodes, and the opcodes are basically those operations where we need to pay gas fees.
 So, it might be a little bit confusing, but we pay...
-Our payment for executing or for deploying a smart contract is based on how many Up-Codes we use, and those Up-Codes are later on converted to the By-Port itself.
+Our payment for executing or for deploying a smart contract is based on how many opcodes we use, and **those opcodes are later on converted to the bytecode itself**.

-So, here this is some Up-Codes, like push.
+So, here this is some opcode, like `PUSH`.
-Push is basically pushing to the stack, and yet, for example, adding one number to another number, I think on the next slide I'll give you an example.
+`PUSH` is basically pushing to the stack, and `ADD`, for example, adding one number to another number, I think on the next slide I'll give you an example.
-But you should remember here that the Up-Codes are basically the codes which are paid, and based on the Up-Codes, you can calculate how much gas fees you need to pay for deploying a smart contract for calling a certain function on that smart contract.
+But you should remember here that the opcodes are basically the codes which are paid, and based on the opcodes, you can calculate how much gas fees you need to pay for deploying a smart contract or for calling a certain function on the smart contract.

-And, yeah, I found out that there are more than 140 Up-Codes, so based on what kind of operation you do on Chink, depending on how much money you need to pay again.
+And, yeah, I found out that there are more than 140 different opcodes, so basically depending on what kind of operation you do on chain, depending on that you can calculate how much money you need to pay again.

-We think about this example you showed in the previous slide.
+student: We think about this example you showed in the previous slide.
-If we store a value, like, imagine it as basically like an API that I can call of a server, like, it's in a model that makes sense.
+If we store a value, like, imagine it as basically like an API that I can call of a server, like, is that a model that makes sense?
-Like, somebody calls it and says, okay, I want to store a number 42, and then somebody else calls the gather function and says, okay, I now want to receive the number that's stored, and you get 42, and if so, where is this number actually stored?
+Like, somebody calls it and says, okay, I want to store the number 42, and then somebody else calls the getter function and says, okay, I now want to receive the number that's stored, and he gets 42?
+And if so, where is this number actually stored?

+Ivan: On blockchain.

-It's a blockchain-based server, not on the machine-based server, but actually stored.
+student: It's a blockchain-based server, not on the machine-based server, but actually...

-Yeah, so basically you execute it on the node, and you see the virtual machine node, which is running the virtual machine software, or operating system in our case.
+Ivan: Yeah, so basically you execute it on the node, on this Ethereum virtual machine node, which is running Ethereum virtual machine software, or operating system in our case.
-But every time when you call, for example, store number 5, I think, so then it's like, you can just add here, here is a good explanation.
+But every time when you call, for example, store number 5, I think, it's on the next slide...
+Yeah, here is a good explanation.

+## slide: Smart Contracts: From Function to Bytecode (1)

-There is a function called add, so basically here in that case, I'm summing a group with, right?
+There is a function called `add()`, so basically here in that case, I'm summing `a + b`, right?
-And this is the needy, this is now the opcodes.
+And this is Solidity, this is now the opcodes.
-Opcodes is push, add, and store, and present.
+Opcodes is `PUSH1`, `ADD`, `MSTORE`, and `RETURN`.
-And when you're on a computer, you get like, this is the card drive, you can also add RAM, here you get also a memory storage, and the stack is basically the lowest...
+And when you're on a computer, you have like, this is the hard drive, you have also RAM, here you have also a memory, storage, and the stack.
+Stack is basically the lowest...

-Okay, let's start first with the storage.
-So whatever you store on the storage, you store it on the blockchain, so basically you get access data on the blockchain,
-I can retrieve it from the blockchain source.
+- Okay, let's start first with the **storage**.
+So whatever you store on the storage, you store it on the blockchain, so basically you have access later on on the blockchain, I can retrieve it from the block explorers.
-The memory is basically only storing information inside the function, so when this function is completed, then memory is deleted, and stack is basically a small operation, when I just store...
+- The **memory** is basically only storing information inside the function, so when this function is completed, then memory is deleted.
-If my function is A to B, and then I say, the result of A to B should be summed with C, A to B, the result of A to B is stored on the stack.
-So this is a spacing where you store information, but for a really short amount of time, within the function in the memory.
+- And **stack** is basically a small operation, when I just store... if my function is `a + b`, and then I say, the result of `a + b` should be summed with `c`, the result of `a + b` is stored on the stack.
+So this is a space where you store information, but for a really short amount of time, within the function in the memory.
 This is memory of the function.

-So if we have an example of the number storage, and people like...
-If I call it, I say it's a 42, so 0 to the 42, like all the time, then all these different states will be stored on blockchain forever.
+student: So if we have an example of the number storage, and people like... if I call it, I set it to 42, set it to 0, set it to 42, all the time, then all these different states will be stored on blockchain forever.

-Yeah, so basically what we'll do, we'll hold this function just normally, this function will be executing this op-codes, so basically take the first place, A, and the second place, B, then add them together, then store this information.
+Ivan: Yeah, so basically what we'll do, we'll call this function just normally, this function will be executing these opcodes, so basically take the first place, `a`, and the second place, `b`, then add them together, then store this information.
-This is just storing it for the function, for the lifetime of the function, and then return, but if we want to store it for the lifetime of the smart contract, we just need to add a store, which stands for storage, and then we'll store it on the state of the blockchain, which is basically here, think about it, just a big number, think about the smart contract, it's a big number,
+This is just storing it for the function, for the lifetime of the function, and then return it, but if we want to store it for the lifetime of the smart contract, we just need to have `SSTORE`, which stands for storage, and then we'll store it on the state of the blockchain, which is basically here, think about it, just a big number, think about the smart contract, it's a big number,